India's Maharashtra hopes to persuade Amazon, Uber, others to go electric faster

 "This whole shift towards a green economy ... it is a huge economic revolution.
 There is a lot of gain in terms of revenues for the country, profit for corporates and jobs for private individuals," he said.

-But Thackeray says to increase EV supply and demand, India needs to lower import taxes on cars to allow companies like Tesla Inc, with which the state has held talks, to test the market.
+But Thackeray says to increase EV supply and demand, India needs to lower import taxes on cars to allow companies like Tesla, with which the state has held talks, to test the market.

 "Global manufacturers need to see India as a major market.
 Once demand is created here they will naturally come and produce.
 Until then, we need to incentivise imports," he said.